baozzii/tp/docs/DeveloperGuide.md

 #### Validation and error handling

 The system enforces strict input validation to maintain data integrity:
-* Rows with missing mandatory fields (e.g. Name, Blood Type) are skipped.
+* Rows with missing mandatory fields (e.g., Name, Blood Type) are skipped.
 * Invalid blood types or malformed emails are logged as warnings.
 * The command result summarizes both successful and failed imports.